palotfathima/palotfathima/README.md

 - 👋 Hi, I’m @palotfathima
-- 👀 I’m interested in cybersecurity, coding and ethical hacking and creative design
+- 👀 I’m interested in photovoltaics, semiconductor materials, sustainability and creative writing
-- 🌱 I’m currently learning Electronics and Communication Engineering at GCE Kannur
+- 🌱 I’m currently doing my Masters in Energy Science and Technology at IIT Hyderabad
 - 📫 How to reach me: You can email me at palotfathima@gmail.com

 <!---